 Top influencer metrics to analyze before selecting an influencer

 The terms community or followers are straightforward enough – How many people follow an influencer?
-But there is a lot more about an influencer’s following size that any brands and marketers must know.
+But there is a lot more about an influencer’s following size that marketers must know.
 Influencers are often categorized by the size of their audience, for example:

 In general, influencers with a large following charge more for their campaigns, only work with certain brands, or have extremely tight schedules.
 Needless to say, it’s competitive when brands want to work with mega influencers.
 (Remember when Kylie Jenner was offered $1.2M in exchange for an Instagram post?)
-In our blog post “5 Ways Micro-Influencers Can Transform Your Business,” you can learn more about why bigger isn’t always better when it comes to influencer following size.
+In our blog post How Micro-Influencer Marketing Can Transform Your Business, you can learn more about why bigger isn’t always better when it comes to influencer following size.

 Most people have some sort of understanding about reach and impressions, yet we’ve heard “What’s the difference between Reach and Impressions again?” more than you can ever imagine.
 But we don’t blame you, as sometimes the two terms can be confusing, especially when placed right next to each other.
 Here’s a quick-and-dirty rundown on the two terms, and whether you really need to pay attention to them.

 Reach is the number of unique people who see your content.
 So, in a perfect world, if an influencer has 100 followers, they’ll have a reach of 100.

 Impressions are the number of times that content has appeared on people’s feeds.

 Oftentimes, the number of estimated impressions is higher than the number of estimated reach, simply because one person might see your content more than once.
 For example, if the content has been shown on 10 people’s feeds twice, the reach would be 10, and impressions would be 20.